TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 ### Configuring the skill interface: Part 2
 Go back to [Amazon Developer Portal](https://developer.amazon.com/)(the original tab where we started creating our skill), and click *Configuration* on the right menu and fill in the following:
 - Default: Paste the *arn* from the function you've created in the [*Configuring the lambda function* section](#configuring-the-lambda-function), it looks like this: *arn:aws:lambda:us-east-1:unique-function-identifier*.
-- Authorization URL: type *https://www.amazon.com/ap/oa/?redirect_url=* concatenated with the selected Redicrect url from the previus step.
+- Authorization URL: type *https://www.amazon.com/ap/oa/?redirect_url=* concatenated with the selected Redirect URL from the previous step.
-- Client Id: paste the *Client ID* from the secutiry profile you've created in the previous step.
+- Client Id: paste the *Client ID* from the security profile you've created in the previous step.
 - Scope: type *profile*
 - Access Token URI: type *https://api.amazon.com/auth/o2/token*
-- Client Secret: paste the *Client Secret* from the secutiry progfile you've created in the previous step.
+- Client Secret: paste the *Client Secret* from the security profile you've created in the previous step.
 - Client Authentication Scheme: select *Credentials in request body*.
-- Privacy Policy URL: type any valid url, you can type your ha url if you want, no one gonna have access to this page but you.
+- Privacy Policy URL: type any valid URL, you can type your ha URL if you want, no one going to have access to this page but you.

 Click save.
 After saving, if you look into the *Test* menu and make sure that *Start testing this skill* is marked yes.</br>
 Click on the *Privacy & Compliance* menu, select *No* in all of the radio buttons and mark the checkbox for *Export Compliance*.
-Type any url in the *Privacy Policy URL* and click save.</br>
+Type any URL in the *Privacy Policy URL* and click save.</br>

-## Activating the skill
+### Activating the skill
-Look in your alexa app, under *Your Skills* you should see your new skill, enable it while identifing with your amazon account.</br>
+Look in your alexa app, under *Your Skills* you should see your new skill, enable it while identifying with your amazon account.</br>
-Ask alexa to discover devices, it should discover your new *Smart Thermostat* and you can nativly control it with your speech, here are some examples:
+Ask alexa to discover devices, it should discover your new *Smart Thermostat* and you can natively control it with your speech, here are some examples:
 - Alexa, turn on the *endpoint name*
 - Alexa, set the temperature of the *endpoint name* to 28
 - Alexa, set the *endpoint name* to heat